Lemaaaaaaa/WorkingwithRevitLinks-/README.md

 ### Purpose

-This script allows users to copy specific elements from selected linked Revit documents into the current project.
-It’s particularly useful when you need to reference structural elements from linked models, such as beams, columns, or foundations, in the active project environment.
+This script allows users to copy specific elements from selected linked Revit documents into the current project at the same location.
+It’s particularly useful when you need to copy structural elements from linked models, such as beams, columns, or foundations, into the active project environment.
+The script can be modified to include other elements.

 ### Workflow